What are the Benefits of a Sensory Brush For Autism or The Wilbarger Brushing Protocol?

 For information on Sensory Processing Disorder, check out our article here.

-What Are the Benefits of Sensory Brushing?
+What Are the Benefits of Sensory Brushing for Autism?

 It can help patients who engage in unsafe or undesired behaviors or are sensory seeking.
 Brushing can help children who are slow-to-start, or overly cautious, and those that are picky eaters.
 Pediatric clients may benefit from brushing if they struggle with poor motor coordination or balance issues.